Autognorics/Sensoric_Awareness/README.md

 ![xyz](XYZ.jpg)

 # AutoGnorics
-## The Science of Creating Engineered Life Forms Machines
+## The Science of Engineered Life Forms